LivePersonInc/developer-center/pages/documents/ConversationalAI/IntentBuilder/domains.md

     **User text**: Enter the user utterance to test.

     **Search in domain**: If you disable this, the test will be run against the currently displayed intent.
 If you enable this, the test will be run against all intents in the domain.
 In most cases, you'll want to enable this setting.

-    If you select to search within the domain, you can then select whether to test against [intents](intent-builder-intents.html), [meta intents](intent-builder-meta-intents.html), or all.
+If you do, you can then select whether to test against [intents](intent-builder-intents.html), [meta intents](intent-builder-meta-intents.html), or all.

     **Model version**: This setting is only displayed and relevant if the domain uses the LivePerson NLU v2 engine or a 3rd-party NLU engine.
 Select the trained model version test.
 You can select from all existing versions.